hdlugas/ekg_tda_arrhythmia_detection/README.md

 # Electrocardiogram arrhythmia detection with novel signal processing and persistent homology-derived predictors
-This repository contains scripts related to the manuscript "[Electrocardiogram arrhythmia detection with novel signal processing and persistent homology-derived predictors](https://datasciencehub.net/system/files/ds-paper-790.pdf)" submitted to the Journal "Data Science Methods, Infrastructure, and Applications" in December of 2023.
+This repository contains scripts related to the manuscript "[Electrocardiogram arrhythmia detection with novel signal processing and persistent homology-derived predictors]([https://datasciencehub.net/system/files/ds-paper-790.pdf](https://content.iospress.com/articles/data-science/ds240061))" published in the journal "Data Science Methods, Infrastructure, and Applications" in June of 2024.
 The abstract of the manuscript is shown below.

 <br>